 Hotspot Shield Streaming & Torrenting

-Overall, Hotspot Shield is excellent for streaming and works with popular sites like Netflix, BBC iPlayer, and Amazon Prime.
-It supports P2P traffic on every server and works with all major torrenting clients.
+Overall, Hotspot Shield is excellent for streaming and torrenting.
+It works with popular sites like Netflix, BBC iPlayer, and Amazon Prime.
+Also, it supports P2P traffic on every server and works with all major torrenting clients.

 Hotspot Shield Bypassing Censorship